During the Great Resignation times, many organizations have become aware that they should invest much more effort in creating good working conditions.

 Let’s take a look at some examples of positive work environments and how they affect the overall well-being and productivity of the workforce.

-Employees enjoy coming to the office as it provides plenty of well-lit space equipped with comfortable chairs that provide ample back support, adequate work equipment, and dedicated spaces for relaxation.
+The office is a well-lit space equipped with comfortable chairs that provide ample back support, adequate work equipment, and dedicated space for relaxation.

-Company B organizes regular check-in meetings to better understand the needs and challenges of their employees.
+Company B organizes regular check-in meetings to better understand the employees’ needs.